 The HLC accreditation process in which UNO participates is entitled the Academic Quality Improvement Program (AQIP) Pathway.
 This pathway emphasizes continuous quality improvement processes and assumes a cycle in which:

 - Quality programs, policies, and procedures are in place;

 - The data generated by the assessment systems are reviewed regularly; and

 - Data-influenced program improvements are instituted when warranted.

 The quality improvement process is led by the AQIP Steering Committee.

 The Higher Learning Commission and the AQIP Pathway includes:

-- Design and implementation of three action projects each year that support continuous quality improvement;
+Design and implementation of one action project each year that supports continuous quality improvement;

 Our Campus.
 Otherwise Known as Omaha.

 The University of Nebraska does not discriminate based on race, color, ethnicity, national origin, sex, pregnancy, sexual orientation, gender identity, religion, disability, age, genetic information, veteran status, marital status, and/or political affiliation in its programs, activities, or employment.
 Learn more about Equity, Access and Diversity.